-In the first quarter of 2021, PM Korea commenced the implementation of a new business operating model, which will require the restructuring of its current distribution agreements.
-As a result, for the three months ended March 31, 2021, PMI recorded exit costs of \$26 million related to contract terminations with certain distributors during the first quarter; exit costs will continue to be recorded as the agreements are executed.
-The implementation of the new business operating model is expected to be completed in the third quarter of 2021.
+In the first quarter of 2021, PM Korea commenced the implementation of a new business operating model, which requires the restructuring of its current distribution agreements.
+As a result, PMI recorded exit costs of \$26 million in the first quarter of 2021 related to contract terminations with certain distributors; exit costs will continue to be recorded as the agreements are executed.
+There were no exit costs incurred in the second quarter of 2021 related to this restructuring of distribution agreements in South Korea.
+The implementation of the new business operating model is expected to be completed in the second half of 2021.